|4.4 / 5

 |Issuer Customer Service

 Rewards Rate: Earn 6X Marriott Bonvoy points on eligible Marriott purchases, 4X Marriott Bonvoy points at restaurants globally and U.S. supermarkets (up to $15,000 in combined purchases per calendar year, then 2x points) and 2X Marriott Bonvoy points on all other eligible purchases

-125,000 points after you make $5,000 in purchases within the first 6 months of card membership
+Earn 155,000 Marriott Bonvoy bonus points after you use your new Card to make $5,000 in purchases within the first 6 months of Card Membership.